 It goes without saying that many Jedi lost their lives during the course of Episode III.
-Palpatine and his dreaded Order 66 saw to it.
-On this page, we’ll discuss the deleted or modified deaths of some of the more prominent Jedi.
+Palpatine and his dreadful Order 66 saw to that.
+Let’s discuss the deleted or modified deaths of some of the more prominent Jedi.
 Read More

 Tag: Revenge of the Sith